piotrmurach/strings/README.md

 [coverage]: https://coveralls.io/github/piotrmurach/strings?branch=master
 [inchpages]: http://inch-ci.org/github/piotrmurach/strings

-> The `Strings` is a set of useful functions such as wrap, truncate, indent, and many more for transforming strings.
+> The `Strings` is a set of useful functions such as fold, truncate, wrap, and many more for transforming strings.

 ## Installation